 The four professional researchers added to the NIST staff in recent years have expertise in the key areas of structural engineering.
 The staff has been effective in defining and procuring NIST's external NEHRP research, and internal research projects on compatible high-priority topics are well under way, but it is still too early to measure the effectiveness of the internal research at NIST.
-Examples of statutory responsibilities and strategic plan tasks that have not been met because of a lack of funding include working with national standards developers to improve seismic safety standards for existing buildings and for many types of new and existing lifelines.
+Examples of statutory responsibilities and strategic plan tasks that have not been met because of a lack of funding include working with national standards developers to improve seismic safety standards for existing buildings and for many types of new and existing lifelines (as outlined in NRC task 15, "Guidelines for earthquake-resilient lifeline systems").